 We eat a lot of banana bread.
 There are a lot of really delicious vegan banana breads on the internet and I have to wonder- does the world really need another one?
 It turns out it does.
 You see, I have tried various healthy chocolate chip banana bread recipes and there is always one thing missing: tahini.
-The worlds another vegan banana bread recipe because the world needs THIS Vegan chocolate chunk banana loaf with tahini (and maple syrup, sesame seeds and olive oil, to be precise).
+The worlds another vegan banana bread recipe because the world needs THIS tahini banana bread (and maple syrup, sesame seeds and olive oil, to be precise).

 Because TAHINI and dark chocolate and banana and maple syrup is a thing that should be celebrated and banana bread is a great way to celebrate.
 The texture here is just perfect- it is moist with that much loved banana-bread crumb, the toasted seeds on top provide a delightful crunch and chew and the little speckles of dark chocolate add just the nicest variety.
 This is the banana bread atet we love the most, and while it is not gluten free, or sugar free or anything else free is it a recipe that you’ll come back to time and again.

 Of course.
 To make the most flavoursome loaf you want this extra ripe bananas that are soft, squishy and starting to brown.
 The ones that you don’t enjoy eating because they are too sweet.
 Using under-ripe (or firm) bananas will mean the loaf has less flavour and sweetness, as at this stage bananas and more starch that sugar.

 I like to use this almond milk, but it really does not matter which milk you chose.
 I would avoid coconut milk as the flavour might be too strong.